This guide provides instructions on how to install Fuchsia on a Chromebook device.

-- Press Alt+Esc to get to a virtual console if not already on one
+Alt+Escto get to a virtual console if not already on one.

-- Press Alt+Fullscreen to get to a terminal emulator on Fuchsia
+Alt+Fullscreento get to a terminal emulator on Fuchsia.

-lsblkcommand.
-Below this is device 000, note how the device path of the kernel partitions is an extension of that device.
+000is the target disk – note how the device path of the kernel partitions is an extension of that device:

 $ lsblk ID SIZE TYPE LABEL FLAGS DEVICE 000 232G /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block 001 5G data STATE /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-000/block 002 16M cros kernel KERN-A /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-001/block 003 4G cros rootfs ROOT-A /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-002/block 004 16M cros kernel KERN-B /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-003/block 005 4G cros rootfs ROOT-B /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-004/block 006 64M cros kernel KERN-C /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-005/block 007 4G cros rootfs ROOT-C /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-006/block

-gptcommand to look at the device's (eg. 000) partition map.
+gptcommand to look at the device's (that is,

 $ gpt edit_cros 5 -P 0 /dev/class/block/000

-To go back to the Fuchsia kernel, just re-pave the device.
+From here, if you want to return to the Fuchsia kernel, you can just re-pave the Chromebook.